osu-cs492-599-w24/final-project-rxwatch/README.md

 All the information that is displayed in the application is be taken from the [OpenFDA API]([url](https://open.fda.gov/)) which is approved and updated by the FDA.

-The OpenFDA API does not require a regsitered accont or key.
+The OpenFDA API does not require a registered account or key.

 ## Third-party API calls
 - Drug Labeling endpoint: https://open.fda.gov/apis/drug/label/